2016 Zurich Islamic center shooting

-The Zürich Islamic center shooting occurred on 19 December 2016 in the Zürich Islamic Center in central Zürich.
-Three people were injured when a gunman opened fire in the center, though all survived.
+On 19 December 2016 in the Zürich Islamic Center in central Zürich, three people were injured when a gunman opened fire in the center, though all survived.
 The perpetrator, who had stabbed a former friend to death the day prior to the shooting, died by suicide after fleeing the scene.

 The assailant was identified as Manuel O., a 24-year-old Swiss man of Ghanaian descent living in Uster who was known to have an interest in the occult.
 The Islamic Central Council of Switzerland claimed the attacker was motivated by anti-Muslim sentiment, though this was questioned by the gunman's family.

 Schwamendingen stabbing

 At approximately 9 a.m. on 18 December 2016, a man was found stabbed to death on a playground in the Schwamendingen district of Zürich.
 The dead man had been stabbed repeatedly.
 The victim was a 24-year-old Swiss national of Chilean descent.
 The police identified a suspect in the murder the next morning based on DNA evidence at the scene, and began searching for the assailant.
 The suspect's DNA was in a police database due to a prior arrest, and he was known to be a former friend of the murder victim.

 The perpetrator then went home.
 The police, after tracing his DNA, went to his apartment to arrest him the morning of the shooting, but he was gone.
 The police visited his mother's home.
 The perpetrator called his mother after they visited, and thanked her for everything she had done for him.
 Using the phone call they were able to trace the phone he used, and search nearby CCTVs for an image of him.